jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 ##Deploying your app

 Go to the deployment page by clicking the **BUILD & DEPLOY** button.
-Turn on deployment in the advanced mode by clicking the **ADVANCED** button as you need builds to compile your Java code.
-The simple mode doesn't support builds.
+Turn on deployment in the advanced mode by clicking the **ADVANCED** button.
+You need builds to compile your Java code and there's no support for it in the simple mode.

 On the Configure Builder page, specify

 * The password associated with your IBM id as the "Your IBM DevOps Services password"
 * The folder containing your code, i.e. "WordCounter" as the "Build script path".
-On loading the project in the RTC client, this folder automatically maps to an Eclipse project.
+Upon loading the project in the RTC client, this folder automatically maps to an Eclipse project.
 * A name for the "Build archive directory".
 This is where the build output files go and are archived as part of the build result.